 Law firms want to know how to best spend their money when it comes to advertising.
 Which marketing strategy will result in the highest return on investment (ROI), and how can you get started?
 Or, if you’re already running advertisements, such as Google Ads, you may wonder if your campaigns are fully optimized to get the best results possible.
-We want to give you an honest take on Google’s latest offering for law firms, Local Services Ads (LSAs), as well as Google Ads.
+We want to give you an honest take on Google Ads for lawyers, and Google’s latest offering, Local Services Ads (LSAs).

 In today’s world, internet marketing is one of the best ways for your law firm to reach new clients.
 The technology in our fast-paced world allows us to be constantly connected and gives us access to a wealth of information at our fingertips.
 As a result, the digital landscape is continuously evolving.

 Google Search Results, Ads, and the Rise of Mobile

 Google search and ads have changed considerably over the last few years.
 It’s important to understand these changes to make informed decisions about your internet marketing strategy.

 MORE ABOVE-THE-FOLD ADS.
 The look of Google’s search results page has evolved, giving much more prominence to paid Google advertisements and increasing the number of advertising sections at the top of the search page.
 The newest addition of Google Local Services Ads (LSAs) stands at the absolute top of the page, followed by the normal Google Ads placements and sometimes a Google Maps placement in the Map Pack.